Our clients frequently ask us, “Is my data safe?”

 Availability

 Our entire business model is geared to providing the best user experience possible.
 Availability is a key ingredient.
-We’re typically achieving 99.95% according to our Pingdom tracker (see details here).
+It's rare we're under 99.98% per month, according to our Pingdom tracker (see details here).

 Downtime can not be ruled out entirely, but if for some reason we’re offline for more than a few minutes, we’ll write a post-mortem and reimburse customers who were affected, for instance by providing a free month of service.